Presser Hall and McMahan Hall

 - Practice times for students performing on the Thursday Student Recital are established as 12:00 to 3:00 p.m. on Wednesdays.
-Students sign for times on the bulletin board outside the Music Office.
+Students sign up for times on the bulletin board outside of the Music Office.

 - Evening and weekend practice hours are available for additional organ practice and for faculty and student preparation for recital appearances.
-A list of available times is posted each week on the bulletin board outside the Music Office.
+Please consult the Event Management system for available times.
 Students may reserve day or evening rehearsal times with the following limitations: 8-14 days preceding the recital, one hour per week; 1-7 days preceding the recital, two hours per week.
 A reasonable number of additional hours are available on weekends.
 Priority is given to those who have reserved times in advance according to these established procedures.
-Faculty will not pre-empt these scheduled times without prior consultation with those who have reserved the hall in advance.
+Faculty will not preempt these scheduled times without prior consultation with those who have reserved the hall in advance.

 Music/Theater Rehearsal Hall

 The Stetson Opera Theater Rehearsal Hall is located in Cummings Gym.
 Opera rehearsals may be held in this facility as well as various rooms in McMahan and Presser Hall.

-Various EXP classes, such as Movement and Exercise for Musicians, are held in the Hollis Center Dance Studio.
+Various Music Experience classes, such as Movement and Exercise for Musicians, are held in the Hollis Center Dance Studio.

 Multimedia Laboratory and Music Studio

 Music Technology and Digital Arts classes for the music technology minor are held in the Davis Multimedia Lab (Flagler Hall) and the Presser Hall computer lab.
 The Multimedia Lab is available for lab work when it is not in use by classes.